duckduckgo/duckduckgo-help-pages/_docs/privacy/smarter-encryption.md

 <p>
     We believe getting the privacy you deserve should be as easy as closing the blinds, and we make privacy protection tools to help you seamlessly control your personal information online.
+These tools include the
+    <a href="https://duckduckgo.com/app">DuckDuckGo Privacy Essentials</a> browser
-These tools include the DuckDuckGo Privacy Essentials browser extension for Firefox, Chrome and Safari, as well as the DuckDuckGo Privacy Browser app for iOS and Android.
+    extension for Firefox, Chrome and Safari, as well as the
+    <a href="https://duckduckgo.com/app">DuckDuckGo Privacy Browser</a> app for
+    iOS and Android.
 They each contain several leading privacy technologies we've developed to reduce your digital footprint, such as DuckDuckGo Search, Tracker Blocking, and Smarter Encryption.
 </p>

 <p>